 Tony joined WPRI-TV in March of 1987 and has 30 years of experience studying and forecasting New England weather.
-He is a native Rhode Islander and grew up watching WPRI 12.
+He is a native Rhode Islander, grew up watching WPRI 12, and has lived here his entire life.

 As a child, Tony would track snowstorms and hurricanes on his “weather wall” at home, and always dreamed of becoming a meteorologist.
 He thanks his parents for their love and support in helping him achieve his dream.